timholy/ProfileView.jl/README.md

 - After clicking on a bar, you can type `warntype_last` and see the result of `code_warntype` for the call represented by that bar.

+- `ProfileView.view(windowname="method1")` allows you to name your window, which can help avoid confusion when opening several ProfileView windows simultaneously.

 **NOTE**: ProfileView does not support the old JLD-based `*.jlprof` files anymore.
 Use the format provided by FlameGraphs v0.2 and higher.